Learning to Counterfactually Explain Recommendations: Conclusion

 We propose a learning-based framework to generate counterfactual explanations in a recommender system.
-Our key insight is simple: by training a surrogate model to predict the effect on the recommendation caused by deleting a history subset, we can estimate the counterfactual impact that a deletion would have on a recommendation.
+Our key insight is by training a surrogate model to predict the effect on the recommendation caused by deleting a history subset, we can estimate the counterfactual impact that a deletion would have on a recommendation.
 And then we can generate the counterfactual explanations by searching for the deletion that is most likely to remove the recommended item from the recommendation list.
-We hope our work can inspire more research on counterfactual explanations, which might be appealing as an alternative way to explain recommendations because it provides an explicitly stated and verifiable logic.
+We hope our work can inspire more research on counterfactual explanations, which is appealing as an alternative way to explain recommendations because it provides an explicitly stated and verifiable logic as well as greater user control.

-We point out two limitations and future work. \textit{First}, in \textit{Simulating Counterfactual Outcomes} step, although we can parallelize retraining, we still need to retrain a large number of times to generate enough ground-truth data to train surrogate models.
-One future work is to accelerate this step by inexactly approximating retraining. \textit{Second}, we do not have a clear understanding of why linear surrogate models can generalize well when predicting model predictions, which is an open problem also pointed out by~\cite{ilyas2022datamodels}.
-One future work is to test surrogate models that are middle grounds between linear and MLP model, \eg kernel ridge regression.